-According to wikipedia the definition of rotary encoder is “A rotary encoder, also called a shaft encoder, is an electro-mechanical device that converts the angular position or motion of a shaft or axle to an analog or digital signal”.
+According to Wikipedia, the definition of a rotary encoder is “A rotary encoder, also called a shaft encoder, is an electro-mechanical device that converts the angular position or motion of a shaft or axle to an analog or digital signal”.
 From the appearance it gives a deception of a potentiometer.
-Although they can be in way called similar but they are not same.
-Now having spoken a bit about the rotary encoder lets get to know more about it and do some useful projects using it.
+Although they can be in way called similar but they are not the same.
+Now having spoken a bit about the rotary encoder, lets get to know more about it and do some useful projects using it.

 The following links are part of my affiliate links.